yougov/mongo-connector/mongo-connector/README.md

 ## Testing scripts

-There are two sets of tests - one is for the general system, which can be found in the Tests folder, and another is for the Doc Managers, which is found in the tests folder inside the doc_managers folder.
-The doc manager tests utilize the Doc Managers stored in the doc_managers folder, so if any modifications are made to a Doc Manager, ensure that the changes are propogated in the corresponding file in the DocManagers folder.
-That is, while the actual running system will use the doc_manager.py file in the main mongo-connector folder, the tests use the files in the doc_managers folder.
+There are two sets of tests.
+One is for the general system, which can be found in the Tests folder, and the other is for the Doc Managers, which is found in the tests folder inside the doc_managers folder.
+The doc manager tests use the Doc Managers stored in the doc_managers folder; unlike mongo_connector.py they do not copy the file to doc_manager.py in the main folder.

-There are shell scripts for running all tests for each search engine (currenctly Solr and Elastic) in doc_managers/tests;
-for the general connector tests in /tests, and a script that runs all tests in the main folder.
+There are shell scripts for running all tests for each search engine (currenctly Solr, Elastic and Mongo), for the general connector tests, and a script that runs all tests.
+You can find them in tests/scripts.

 A word of caution: For some of the tests, specifically test_oplog_manager, the output prints out "ERROR:root:OplogThread:
 No oplog for thread: Connection('localhost', 27117)".
 This is expected behavior because the tests run some parts in isolation, and are not an indication of error.
-If the tests fail, a message will be printed at the very end stating exactly that.
+If the tests actually fail, a distinct message will be printed at the very end stating exactly where it failed.

 ## Troubleshooting

 The most common issue when installing is to forget to clear config.txt before restarting the mongo connector.
+This config.txt file stores an oplog timestamp which indicates at which point of the oplog the connector should start.
+This is made so you can stop syncing at any point by quitting the program and restart from where you left off later on.
-This config.txt file stores an oplog timestamp, so if you restart the syncing, it will only restart after that point.
-This can be a problem if you have restarted mongo and there's no more oplog entry for that timestamp; this will result in an error.
-Additionally, If you restart mongo, the target system will not have the data automatically wiped.
+However, this can be a problem if you have restarted mongo and that timestamp happens before all entries in the oplog; this will result in an error, since the system will realize that you have a stale oplog timestamp.
+Additionally, if you restart mongo, the target system will not have the data automatically wiped.
+This is of course intentional, since it would be undesirable to have the data disappear from the target system if mongo stops working for whatever reason.